Border Crossers is meeting a critical need for racial justice work in New York City schools.

-To address this need, in 2010 Border Crossers began developing a new initiative, Talking About Race, to equip and empower teachers to engage in meaningful discussions about diversity and multiculturalism with their students.
+In 2010 Border Crossers built on its nine years of experience working with teachers and developed a formal educator initiative, Talking About Race, to equip and empower teachers to engage in meaningful discussions about diversity and multiculturalism with their students.
 We successfully launched Talking About Race during the 2011-12 school year, training 85 teachers through a series of 4 citywide workshops in New York City.
 Response to the workshops has been overwhelmingly positive; our spring workshops were filled to capacity and 100% of participants surveyed indicated that the workshops were high-quality and beneficial to their practice in the classroom.
 Our trainings gained recognition in the New York Times article, “Why Don’t We Have Any White Kids?”
 (May 2012) and the Colorlines Article, “Here Are Easy Ways to Have Tough Talks With Kids About Race” (February 2012).

 Border Crossers Staff

 Board of Directors